Siege of Acre (1291): Aftermath

 The fall of Acre signaled the end of the Jerusalem crusades.
 No effective crusade was raised to recapture the Holy Land afterwards, though talk of further crusades was common enough.
 By 1291, other ideals had captured the interest and enthusiasm of the monarchs and nobility of Europe and even strenuous papal efforts to raise expeditions to retake the Holy Land met with little response.

 The Latin Kingdom continued to exist, theoretically, on the island of Cyprus.
 There the Latin kings planned to recapture the mainland, but in vain.
 Money, men, and the will to do the task were all lacking.
 One last effort was made by King Peter I in 1365, when he successfully landed in Egypt and sacked Alexandria.
 Once the city was taken, however, the Crusaders returned to Cyprus.
-As a crusade, the episode was futile, and this and further coastal raids over the following decades led in 1410–11 to a destructive counter-raid by the Mamluk Sultanate; in 1426 Cyprus was forced into Mamluk vassalship with a hefty yearly tribute.
+As a crusade, the episode was futile, and this and further coastal raids over the following decades in 1410–11 led to destructive counter-raids Mamluk campaigns against Cyprus (1424–1426) by the Mamluk Sultanate; in 1426 Cyprus was forced into Mamluk vassalship with a hefty yearly tribute.

-The 14th century witnessed other organized campaigns such as the Crusade of Nicopolis, but these enterprises differed in many ways from the 11th- and 12th-century expeditions which are properly called Crusades.
+The 14th century witnessed other organized campaigns such as the Crusade of Nicopolis & Crusade of Varna but these enterprises differed in many ways from the 11th- and 12th-century expeditions which are properly called Crusades.
 The crusades of the 14th century aimed not at the recapture of Jerusalem and the Christian shrines of the Holy Land, but rather at checking the advance of the Ottoman Empire into Europe.
 While many of the crusaders in these 14th-century undertakings looked upon the defeat of the Ottomans as a preliminary to the ultimate recapture of the Holy Land, none of the later crusades attempted any direct attack upon Palestine or Syria.